The weak can never forgive. Forgiveness is the attribute of the strong. — Mahatma Gandhi

 - Watch this video clip on YouTube Forgiveness: How Do Children Forgive?

 - The Forgiveness Project is a UK-based charitable organization which works in prisons, schools, faith communities, and with any group that wants to explore forgiveness, reconciliation, and conflict resolution in a political context or in individual lives.
 The Forgiveness Project has no religious or political affiliations.
-Their websites features dozens of stories from individuals, as well as essays such as "The Dangers of Forgiving Too Easily."
+Their website features dozens of stories from individuals, as well as essays such as "The Dangers of Forgiving Too Easily."

 - Governments, through the ages, have attempted to institutionalize a forgiveness process in various ways.
 One of the most famous was the Truth and Reconciliation Commission established in South Africa after apartheid.
 Read more at South African History Online.